-Ayelet attended Brandeis University, where they continued to pursue theater, joining the Boris' Kitchen sketch comedy troupe their first week on campus, directing one full-length show per year and a smattering of shorter pieces, co-founding the Brandeis Association of Rising Dramatists (BARD), Brandeis' first and only playwriting club, and acting in several projects.
+Ayelet attended Brandeis University, where they continued to pursue theater, joining a sketch comedy troupe their first week on campus, directing one full-length show per year and a smattering of shorter pieces, co-founding the Brandeis Association of Rising Dramatists (BARD), Brandeis' first and only playwriting club, and acting in several projects.
 They also wrote as a theatre critic for two of the school's newspapers, had work published in multiple literary magazines, and participated in protest and social justice work.
 They worked on campus for the Theater Department as 'head usher' for productions and 'stitcher' in the costume shop.
 They graduated summa cum laude with high honors with a BA in 'English,' and minors in 'Theater Arts' and 'Creativity, the Arts, and Social Transformation.'
+They continued to teach each summer.

-Post-graduation, Ayelet returned to San Francisco and found work as a sewing teacher with Wee Scotty, before landing in a position as Production Manager for the Jewish Community High School of the Bay's Theater Department.
-They've continued to work with the San Francisco Shakespeare Festival, teaching camp during the summers and residencies during the school year, and are currently co-leading SF Shakes' Education Workgroup, creating, adapting, and implementing programming.
-They've acted with Shortlived at PianoFight (they were in the winning play!), Actors Ensemble of Berkeley, 6NewPlays Collective, 3Girls Theater Company, the Dramatist Guild, and the Olympians Festival.
-They've had their work produced with Pint Sized Plays at PianoFight, Fresh Play Sunday Reading Series with the SFPL, and were part of Playground SF's writers pool.
-They've completed a directing apprenticeship with Playground SF, and directed for their Young Playwrights Project.
+Post-graduation, Ayelet returned to San Francisco and found work as a sewing teacher, before landing in a position as Production Manager for the Jewish Community High School of the Bay's Theater Department.
+They continued to work with the San Francisco Shakespeare Festival, teaching camp during the summers and residencies during the school year.
+When the pandemic hit, they transitioned into co-founding and co-leading SF Shakes' Education Workgroup, creating, adapting, and implementing programming.
+They also began offering virtual coaching.
+They've worked with several theatre companies around the Bay Area as actor, director, and playwright, and are now transitioning into a focus on psychology as a certified peer counselor, while continuing their work as a coach and, as always, making art.

 A Quick Overview of Identity